ccp-codima/2020-01-21-colchester-workshop/index.md

 about the exact location can be found on
 [the location page]({{ site.baseurl }}/location).

 Participation in the workshop is free but registration is essential.
+Registration deadline is 12th January 2020 at 9am.
 Use the form below to start registration via [Eventbrite](https://www.eventbrite.co.uk/e/tools-for-discrete-computational-mathematics-tickets-85829389013).

 <iframe